superKalo/super-repo/README.md

 - Or simply download the [latest release](https://github.com/superKalo/repository/releases).

-## Load
+## :rocket: Load

-- Static HTML
+- Static HTML:

     ```html
     <script src="/node_modules/super-repo/src/index.js"></script>
     ```

-- Using ES6 Imports
+- Using ES6 Imports:

     ```javascript
     // If a transpiler is configured (like Traceur Compiler, Babel, Rollup or Webpack):
     import SuperRepo from 'super-repo';
     ```

-- Using CommonJS Imports
+- Using CommonJS Imports:
     ```javascript
     // If a module loader is configured (like RequireJS, Browserify or Neuter):
     const SuperRepo = require('super-repo');
     ```

-## Usage
+## :bulb: Usage

 Let's assume we have a weather API.
 It returns the temperature, feels-like, wind speed (m/s), pressure (hPa) and humidity (%).
 A common pattern, in order for the JSON response to be as slim as possible, attributes are compressed up to the first letter.
 So here’s what we receive from the server: